Gray-bellied night monkey: Description

 Like other members of their genus, this species is nocturnal; its small, round head is striped with black and is dominated by two large, brown eyes.
 The overall effect is not unlike an owl; the monkey's eyes shine a reddish orange by reflected light.
 Its white eyebrows are bushy, with a patch of darker fur between them.
 Its grey fur is described as dense and woolly, with the animal's underside being yellow to orange in colour.
 Its brownish black to orange tail is not prehensile and invariably tipped with black.

 The gray-bellied night monkey has slender limbs with long, delicate fingers; its fingertip pads are wide.
 Adults may attain a weight of 1.3 kilograms; there is no sexual dimorphism observed.

 Habitat and diet

 Found in both dry and moist areas, the gray-bellied night monkey occupies all levels of the forest canopy; however, it is seldom found on the ground.
 It prefers dense vegetation with tangles of vines where the trees are evenly dispersed.
-Its range is from Colombia and north-eastern Argentina to Venezuela, Ecuador and Panama; it is also found in the tropical Andes.
+Its range is from Colombia to Venezuela, Ecuador and Panama; it is also found in the tropical Andes.

 By day the monkey slumbers in the cavities of trees or in dense thickets; by night, it searches the canopy for a variety of food items.
 Primarily a frugivore (fruit-eating), this monkey also eats vegetation, insects, nectar, and even other small mammals and birds when fruit is scarce.